CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

 ### Task 1: Ingest the dataset via Data Pipelines to Lakehouse File Section

+In this task, you will ingest the dataset into the **Lakehouse File** section using Data Pipelines.

 1. Ensure you're logged into your Fabric workspace before proceeding.

 1. Click on **+ New item (1)** button.
 In the pop-up window search for **Lakehouse (2)** in the search bar and click on **Lakehouse (3)**.